Navya-Bandla/springboot/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or feedback, please reach out to [your.email@example.com](mailto:your.email@example.com).
+For any queries or feedback, please reach out to [navyabandla678@gmail.com](mailto:navyabandla678@gmail.com).

 ---